1712n/dn-institute/content/attacks/posts/2023-06-06-Harmony’s Horizon.md

 ## Timeline

-- **June 23, 2022 5:30 AM PST:** Time of the hacking incident.
-- **June 23, 2022 4:13 PM PST:** The project team reported the hack and announced the start of work with national authorities and forensic experts to identify the culprit and return the stolen funds.
+- **June 23, 2022 4:13 PM PST:** [The project team reported](https://twitter.com/harmonyprotocol/status/1540110924400324608?cxt=HHwWgMCjubquyd8qAAAA) the hack and announced the start of work with national authorities and forensic experts to identify the culprit and return the stolen funds.
-- **June 24, 2022 10:03 AM PST:** The team announced that today at 8:30 Pacific Time, they shared their findings with their colleagues in the United States.
+- **June 24, 2022 10:03 AM PST:** [The team announced that](https://twitter.com/harmonyprotocol/status/1540380101308608512?cxt=HHwWgMCj2c7iw-AqAAAA) today at 8:30 Pacific Time, they shared their findings with their colleagues in the United States.
-- **June 25, 2022 08:47 PM PST:** The project team offered the hackers a reward of one million dollars for a refund.
+- **June 25, 2022 08:47 PM PST:** [The project team offered](https://twitter.com/harmonyprotocol/status/1540904433525088256?cxt=HHwWgICzkeKasuIqAAAA) the hackers a reward of one million dollars for a refund.
-- **June 29, 2022 07:01 PM PST:** The project team came up with a final offer of $10 million and an end to the investigation in exchange for the remaining amount stolen.
+- **June 29, 2022 07:01 PM PST:** [The project team came up with a final offer](https://twitter.com/harmonyprotocol/status/1542327345175879680?cxt=HHwWgICjiZCjuecqAAAA) of $10 million and an end to the investigation in exchange for the remaining amount stolen.
 - **January 23, 2023:** The FBI announced that it has identified the North Korean hacking group Lazarus Group as responsible for the breach.

 ## Security Failure Causes